joelparkerhenderson/statement-of-work/README.md

 Include employees, contractors, consultants, partners, vendors, customers, auditors, investors, advisors, etc., and provide relevant contact information, such as phone numbers, email addresses, messaging usernames, web links, availability hours, etc.

-We sugggest creating a document named "people" that contains this information, then continuously improving it.
+We suggest creating a document named "people" that contains this information, then continuously improving it.

 ### Roles